sanchit-scaler/research/research/orchestrator/reports/new_tool_adoption_run_analysis_20251014_230338.md

 5. **Consensus:** Successfully demonstrated evidence-based tool adoption across 4 stakeholders

 **Areas for Improvement:**
-1. **Natural Completion:** Agents need better termination signals (hit max_turns limit)
-2. **Late-Game Repetition:** Last 12 turns were low-value consensus statements
+1. **Root Cause - Vague Goals:** Scenario intentionally vague to observe emergence, but this enabled validation loops after work completed (turns 36-40)
+2. **Core Fix Needed:** Add explicit goal-tracking or completion criteria so agents recognize "we're done" and call `orchestrator.finish`
+3. **Reflection Insufficient:** Prompts triggered at turns 27, 36 but didn't break validation loops - need stronger "propose finish" language
-3. **Dissent Modeling:** Too much alignment; more realistic to have ongoing skepticism
+4. **Dissent Modeling:** Too much alignment; more realistic to have ongoing skepticism
-4. **Reflection Intervals:** Should trigger earlier (6-8 turns vs. 9) for course correction

 **Bottom Line:**
 The orchestrator is production-ready for generating realistic multi-agent collaboration scenarios at scale.
 At $0.52 per 40-turn scenario, it enables data generation and evaluation workflows that would be economically infeasible with human participants.
 The system is particularly well-suited for Platform Suite initiative's goals of creating authentic, agent-driven task environments and studying cross-tool orchestration patterns.

 **Recommended Next Steps:**
-1. Lower reflection_interval to 6-8 for 30-40 turn scenarios
-2. Add explicit completion criteria or agent-driven finish detection
+1. **Critical:** Add explicit goal-tracking mechanism to agent/world prompts:
+   - "Define next goal → Execute with tools → Mark complete → Identify next goal OR call orchestrator.finish if idle 2+ turns"
+   - Or provide explicit completion criteria at start: "Create 2 sheets with 5+ populated metrics from Linear"
+2. **Critical:** Strengthen reflection prompts to explicitly suggest finish:
+   - "List incomplete goals.
+If none exist and no new work identified, propose calling orchestrator.finish with run summary."
+3. **Secondary:** Lower stale_turn_limit to 2 (8 turns after last tool call) as safety net
-3. Run variations where adoption is NOT justified (test range of outcomes)
+4. Run variations where adoption is NOT justified (test range of outcomes)
-4. Integrate with Platform Suite data generation pipeline
+5. Integrate with Platform Suite data generation pipeline

-5. Experiment with smaller models for non-strategic turns (cost optimization)
+**Expected Impact:** With explicit goal tracking, run would naturally end at turn 36-37 when agents recognize completion, reducing cost from $0.52 to ~$0.47 (10% savings) while dramatically improving conversation quality by eliminating 4-5 turns of repetitive validation.

 ---